kant799/FlowRecorder/README.md

-# FlowRecorder
+# OneTwoRecorder

-FlowRecorder is a browser extension that allows you to record your interactions on a web page and generate a report of your actions.
+OneTwoRecorder is a browser extension that allows you to record your interactions on a web page and generate a report of your actions.

 ## 描述